Mujahid Abdul-Karim: Travels Abroad: Islamic Republic of Iran (1983 - 1990)

-During the period spanning from 1983-1989, Abdul-Karim felt it was necessary to go to the holy seminary city of Qom, Iran, in order to further enhance his knowledge of Islam.
+During the period spanning from 1983 to 1989, Abdul-Karim felt it was necessary to go to the holy seminary city of Qom, Iran, in order to further enhance his knowledge of Islam.
 While at the seminary in Qom, Abdul-Karim was invited and was able to sit in on several lectures and speeches given by the late leader of the Islamic Republic of Iran, Ayatollah Ruhollah Khomeini, and was able to hold meetings with the then President of Iran, Ayatollah Ali Khamenei (current supreme leader of Iran), Akbar Hashemi Rafsanjani, Ayatollah Ahmad Jannati, and past Iranian President, Mohammad Khatami.

 However, in 1990, Abdul-Karim was forced to return to America to continue the work of "building" a lasting peace among gang leaders in the Watts community of Los Angeles, California.

 Watts "Bloods and Crips" Peace Truce (April 26, 1992 - Present)

-The historic Watts Peace Treaty was signed on April 26, 1992 after successful meetings were held at Masjid Al Rasul.
+The historic Watts Peace Treaty was signed on April 26, 1992, after successful meetings were held at Masjid Al Rasul.